adrien2p/medusa-extender/docs/classes/Medusa.Medusa-1.md

 [Medusa](../modules/Medusa.md).Medusa

-Load medusa and apply all middlewares and migrations before registering the medusa internal container and database connection.
+Load medusa and apply all components

 ## Table of contents